 For the New Zealand championships, club Teams / Pairs only will compete.

-On Flat Track, senior relays may consist of Senior, Intermediate, Masters.
-Junior relays may consist of Junior and Juvenile skaters.
-Junior relays may consist of Junior and Juvenile skaters.
-On Road and Banked Track, Senior relays may consist of skaters 15 years and over, Junior relays may consist of skaters aged between 9 and not yet 15 years.
-Clubs may enter multiple Teams and one Pair.
+On Road, Flat and Banked Track, Senior relays may consist of skaters 15 years and over, Junior relays may consist of skaters aged between 10 years and not yet 15 years old as at the 31st December in the year of competition.
+Clubs may enter multiple teams and one pair.

-- (i) Relay changing shall be at will. - (ii) Changes are to be a clear and visible 2 handed push.
-No touch, pull through or whip-changes are permitted - (iii) During changes, skaters must ensure that they do not impede other skaters. - (iv) Changes must take place between the two markers placed normally on the finish straight.
-Once both skaters have entered the change zone the change must be completed. i.e. The change zone is on the track between the two markers. - (v) For Flat Track there shall be a maximum of 6 teams on the floor per race. - (vi) Each team shall appoint as captain a skater who will report to the Referee. - (vii) All relays will start with a gun / whistle, and the bell will indicate the final lap. - (viii) One official may be assigned to each team to check laps skated and relay changes. - (ix) To constitute an event at least two teams must enter the event. - (x) Each of the skaters must complete an equal number of laps on flat track
+Relay changing shall be at will.

+- (i) Changes are to be a clear and visible 2 handed push.
+No touch, pull through or whip-changes are permitted - (ii) During changes, skaters must ensure that they do not impede other skaters. - (iii) Changes must take place between the two markers placed normally on the finish straight.
+Once both skaters have entered the change zone the change must be completed. i.e. The change zone is on the track between the two markers. - (iv) For Flat Track there shall be a maximum of 6 teams on the floor per race. - (v) Each team shall appoint as captain a skater who will report to the Referee. - (vi) All relays will start with a gun / whistle, and the bell will indicate the final lap. - (vii) One official may be assigned to each team to check laps skated and relay changes. - (viii) To constitute an event at least two teams must enter the event. - (ix) Each of the skaters must complete an equal number of laps on flat track